grantzeng/leetcode/README.md

 ### Notes to self:
-This is a new algorithms technique for me.
+Greedy is a new algorithm technique to me.

 See COMP3121 lectures if you can find any copies online re: how to recognise greedy.
 The algorithms are amazingly simple, yet...a lot of cleverness.
 I think I just need a few more worked examples.
 - For `316` it's the same as `402`.
 You just have strings that base-26 instead of base-10, the principle of wanting the front of the string to be monotonic increasing is the same.
 - `719` is basically decreasing lexical sort.
 So `'9' > '35'` and `'35' > 33 > 3_'` I think.

 I think there's two things for me to do here:

-(1) Need more exposure to examples of using greedy methods (it seems like it's a very general and useful technique but requires you to recognise some substructure in the problem for it to work.
+1. Need more exposure to examples of using greedy methods (it seems like it's a very general and useful technique but requires you to recognise some substructure in the problem for it to work.
 I think for remove-k you'd have to play around with the problem to try to discover substructure of what preferences we'd have when building the string)
-(2) Proofs of correctness to understand why greedy works.
+2. Proofs of correctness to understand why greedy works.
 "Greedy stays ahead" etc.

 It's not like with BFS or DFS where it's as straightforward as mapping the problem to them.

+Basically, for the remove $k$ problem, it really is a search problem.
+You have a $\binom{n}{k} = \mathcal{O}(n^k)$ search space.
+But this is too big to do by bruteforce and you sort of have to recognise some substructure that makes your life easier.
+> Similar ideas might come up in combinatorial optimization?

 ### Week 7 - Trees - BFS